clynwatts/Impact_Map_Forecasting/README.md

 ### Results
-There is `test folder` contains all the inputs and the outputs of the whole process.
+There is `test folder` contains all the inputs and the outputs of the 18 hours forecast operational process.
 It can be used as a test to be familiar with the workflow.
+You can download it using the following link: https://drive.google.com/file/d/1wRT-Asijo6HPSTmUeuPWgG9o3zGCUu_z/view?usp=sharing

 for more information about this work please check our report using the following Link:  http/...